 Even if you have a very small lawn, mowing it is one of those jobs you might want to delete from your week – especially in summer when there is so much more you could be doing instead.
 So, if you have the budget, take a look at the Flymo EasiLife 200.
 It is the perfect robot mower for small plots of up to 200m2 and could actually improve the quality of your lawn with more regular cuts.
 It leaves the clippings as mulch for your lawn!

 The Flymo EasiLife can even cut wet grass which is a rarity with mowers, meaning you can have the lawn mowed at times when you wouldn't be able to do it yourself.
-It will also follow a cutting schedule so if you are busy it would save you hours through spring and summer.
+Our tester highly rated the cutting schedule, so if you are busy it would save you hours through spring and summer.
 The Flymo Easilife 200 adapts this cutting schedule according to your lawn regrowth, too.

 What is the best small lawn mower?